QubesOS/qubes-doc/developer/general/how-to-edit-the-rst-documentation.rst

-By cloning and regularly pulling from `qubes-doc <https://github.com/QubesOS/qubes-doc>`__ repository, users can maintain their own up-to-date offline copy of the Qubes documentation rather than relying solely on the web.
+By cloning and regularly pulling from `qubes-doc <https://github.com/QubesOS/qubes-doc>`__ repository, users can maintain their own up-to-date offline copy of the Qubes documentation rather than relying solely on the web and either serve it locally or read the rST files directly.
 EPUB or PDF versions of Qubes OS documenation can also be downloaded from `doc.qubes-os.org <https://doc.qubes-os.org/en/latest/>`__:

 |epub-pdf|